PaysonBySvea/Payson1-Prestashop-1-6/README.md

 ## Backup

-* You should always backup your files and database before installing or upgdating modules
+* You should always backup your files and database before installing or updating modules

 ## Installation/Update